Momentum-Team-10/momentum-team-10.github.io/technical-presentations.md

 layout: default
 ---

-# Team Nine Technical Presentations
+# Team Ten Technical Presentations

-- Phase 1: _Thursday, July 29, 2021_ 2:00 pm
+- Phase 1: _Thursday, October 21, 2021_ 2:00 pm

 Each student will give a short technical talk about a project that they worked on during the previous weeks of the phase.